-The Dodd-Frank Act created the first anonymous rewards program for anonymous CFTC whistleblowers, covering both commodity and securities frauds.
-The Securities and Exchange Commission has jurisdiction over securities frauds, and the CFTC has jurisdiction over commodity frauds.
+The Dodd-Frank Act created the first whistleblower reward programs, covering both commodity futures and securities frauds.
+The Securities and Exchange Commission (SEC) has jurisdiction over securities frauds, and the Commodity Futures Trading Commission (CFTC) has jurisdiction over commodity frauds.
 Together, these two offices cover the publicly traded economy.

 The CFTC Whistleblower Program allows for those with inside knowledge of commodities fraud to remain fully confidential in order to avoid retaliation or other adverse actions from employers.